intel/cri-resource-manager/pkg/memtier/README.md

 # Structure

 ```
+                  Tracker      (tracker.go)
+follows memory usages of processes.
+There are alternative
+data sources: tracker_damon.go, tracker_softdirty.go, ...

+                  Policy       (policy.go)
+makes memory move decisions based on tracker data.
+For moving
+it uses

                   Mover        (mover.go)
-          handles MoverTasks   (mover.go)
+     that handles MoverTasks   (mover.go)

-... each active task has unmoved pages of a single
+each active task has unmoved pages of a single

                   Process      (process.go)
          that has AddrRanges   (addrrange.go)
 each of which has Pages        (page.go)

+Adaptation to system happens through
 -----------------------+---------------------
 proc.go                |  move_linux.go
 -----------------------+---------------------